FENCER

 Icon of person Yoon Ji-su

-Yoon Ji-su (Korean: 윤지수, Korean pronunciation: [jun.dʑi.su] or [jun] [tɕi.su]; born 24 January 1993) is a South Korean right-handed sabre fencer.
+Yoon Ji-su (Korean: 윤지수; Korean pronunciation: [jun.dʑi.su] or [jun] [tɕi.su]; born 24 January 1993) is a South Korean right-handed sabre fencer.
 Yoon is a four-time team Asian champion and a two-time individual Asian champion.
 A two-time Olympian, Yoon is a 2021 team Olympic bronze medalist.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Yoon Ji-su is the 294th most popular fencer (up from 339th in 2019), the 1,166th most popular biography from South Korea (down from 1,133rd in 2019) and the 16th most popular South Korean Fencer.
+Her biography is available in 17 different languages on Wikipedia (up from 15 in 2024).
+Yoon Ji-su is the 324th most popular fencer (up from 344th in 2024), the 1,302nd most popular biography from South Korea (down from 1,133rd in 2019) and the 18th most popular South Korean Fencer.

 Memorability Metrics